-Fernando Lessa will take viewers on a virtual tour into our urban neighborhoods to discover the many wild salmon and their habitats living right next door to our homes.
+Fernando Lessa will take viewers on a visual tour into our urban neighborhoods to discover the many wild salmon and their habitats living right next door to our homes.

 Chris Darimont is Raincoast’s research Chair in Applied Conservation Science and Associate Professor at the University of Victoria.
 He is an interdisciplinary conservation scientist who applies natural and social science tools to confront conservation problems that are both conceptually interesting and acutely applied.

 Jess Housty is a citizen of the Heiltsuk Nation residing in Bella Bella, BC.
-She leads communications and fundraising for Qqs Projects Society, a community-driven charitable non-profit focused on the Great Bear Rainforest.
+She- is the Executive Director for Qqs Projects Society, a community-driven charitable non-profit focused in the Great Bear Rainforest.

-Misty MacDuffee is Raincoast’s Wild Salmon Program Biologist and Director
+Misty MacDuffee is a passionate conservationist and Raincoast’s Wild Salmon Program Biologist and Director.

 Maureen Vo is Raincoast’s Development and Education Coordinator.
-She helps inspire youth to be the next environmental stewards and leaders in Raincoast’s Salish Sea Emerging Stewards program.
+She helps inspire youth with experiential, place-based learning in Raincoast’s Salish Sea Emerging Stewards program.

-Miriam Holmes is a Salish Sea Emerging Student alumni and current Junior Leader for Raincoast.
+Miriam Holmes is a grade 12 student and alumni from Raincoast’s Salish Sea Emerging Student program.
+She is also currently working as a Junior Leader for Raincoast.

-Ryder Wise, Miriam Holmes and Kloey Douglas are Raincoast’s 2020 Junior Leaders
+Ryder Wise, Miriam Holmes, and Kloey Douglas are program alumni and Raincoast’s 2020 Junior Leaders.